johnsonchmatc/madisoncollege_ruby_on_rails/introletter.md

   * TO USE THE BLACKBOARD TO SEND AN EMAIL, choose Communication from the main set of buttons along the left side of the course page.
 Choose Send email then choose Select Users.
 Select your instructor's name from the list of users.
 Follow directions given for subject line and message.
 Choose Send Copy of Message to self.
 Attach the required file by clicking the Add button in Section 4 of the screen; choose Browse to find the attachment, double click on the desired filename, click Submit to add the attachment (repeat this step for each attachment).
 Click Submit to send the email to your instructor.

 ##Final Thoughts
 I look forward to working and learning with you this semester.
-The security landscape is changing all the time which will give us a chance to talk about recent events and how they relate to the materials in this course.
 To get off to a good start make sure to complete the steps below.

 ####STEPS TO COMPLETE: